Maths Scholars Scholarship Interview—The Low Down

 It surprises me that some interviewees are incredibly ill-prepared.
 I don’t really understand why that is the case because the scheme sends out masses of information.
 The candidates receive plenty of guidance and the very best advice is to study the information very carefully.
 After that it needs digesting.
-Honestly, there are absolutely no tricks to the interview process.
+Honestly, there are absolutely no tricks to the Assessment process.
 We are not looking to catch anyone out with clever or tricky questions.
 But we do expect some effort to come from someone who would like to be considered a thought leader and the very best of the pack.

 Another thing to remember is that sometimes there really are no right answers.
 What we are looking for is evidence that you have reflected upon the issue in question and have given it some thoughtful consideration.
-This is important because the interviewees that miss the mark are often those who clearly haven’t thought about how they might develop their answers in more depth.
+This is important because the candidates that miss the mark are often those who clearly haven’t thought about how they might develop their answers in more depth.

 Every candidate is asked the same standard questions and currently these are sent in advance with the paperwork.
 Those who have read up on background issues do well and those who haven’t, well, you can imagine the consequence.
 It’s not a trick as I mentioned before.
 It’s common sense to prepare, especially when questions are given in advance.
 So you can see how disappointed the panel is when people say: ‘I didn’t expect to be asked that question.’
 As I said before, preparation is key to success.
 Therefore, ensure you check the paperwork very diligently in advance.